P. J. Rhodes: Academic career

-His major works include the definitive modern treatment of the Athenian Council (or Boule), the now standard commentary on the constitutional treatise on Athens produced by Aristotle or under his supervision (the Athenaion Politeia), and a general book on Athens’ overseas empire.
+His major works include the definitive modern treatment of the Athenian Council (Boule), an important commentary on the Constitution of the Athenians attributed to Aristotle, and a general book on the Athenian empire.

-Rhodes was an active member of the University College Durham Senior Common Room, and its Chapel, singing in the Choir for over forty years.
+Rhodes was an active member of the Senior Common Room and Chapel of University College, Durham, singing in the Choir for over forty years.

 Personal life

 In 1971, Rhodes married Jan Teresa Adamson; they divorced in 2001.

+Death

 He died suddenly on 27 October 2021, in Durham, at the age of 81.
-A memorial service was to be held for him at Durham Cathedral on 23 November 2021.
+A memorial service was held for him at Durham Cathedral on 23 November 2021, and was livestreamed on YouTube.
+The first P. J. Rhodes memorial lecture was held in his honour in 2022, delivered by Robin Osborne, and a second memorial lecture was held in 2025, delivered by Lynette Mitchell.

 Honours

 In 1987, Rhodes was elected a Fellow of the British Academy (FBA), the UK's national academy for the humanities and the social sciences.
 In 2005, he was made a Foreign Member of the Royal Danish Academy.
 On 18 May 2015, he was awarded the Chancellor's Medal of Durham University in recognition of his "outstanding and continuing contribution to the discipline and the University".